 Corporate Governance Guidelines.
-The Board of Directors has adopted the Security National Financial Corporation Corporate Governance Guidelines.
 These guidelines outline the functions of the board, director qualifications and responsibilities, and various processes and procedures designed to insure effective and responsive governance.
 The Board of Directors has also adopted a written committee charter for the Audit Committee and Compensation Committee.
 The guidelines and committee charters are reviewed from time to time in response to regulatory requirements and best practices and are revised accordingly.
 The full text of the guidelines and committee charters is published on the Company's website at www.securitynational.com.
 A copy of the Corporate Governance Guidelines may also be obtained at no charge by written request to the attention of Jeffrey R. Stephens, General Counsel and Corporate Secretary, Security National Financial Corporation, 5300 South 360 West, Suite 250, Salt Lake City, Utah 84123.